dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 ## Inter-process communication (IPC) transports

 gRPC calls between a client and server on different machines are usually sent over TCP sockets.
-TCP is a great choice for communicating across a network or the Internet.
+TCP is a good choice for communicating across a network or the Internet.
 However, IPC transports offer advantages when communicating between processes on the same machine:

 * Less overhead and faster transfer speeds.
 * Integration with OS security features.